Camp Lejeune Compensation Expected to Exceed $21 Billion

 Is there a Camp Lejeune class action lawsuit?

 No, there is no Camp Lejeune class action lawsuit right now.
-However, over 93,000 individual claims and 1,100 lawsuits have been filed since September 2023.
+However, over 230,000 administrative claims and more than 1,800 lawsuits have been filed as of June 2024.

 Plaintiffs in these lawsuits allege that the drinking water at Camp Lejeune was contaminated with vinyl chloride, benzene, and other toxic chemicals and that they became sick as a result.